Death row phenomenon: Legal ramifications

-As of 2013, arguments about the death row phenomenon have never been successful in avoiding the death penalty for any person in the United States, but the Supreme Court of that country has been aware of the theory and has mentioned it in its decisions.
-When serial killer Michael Bruce Ross agreed to be executed in 2005, his decision sparked controversy over whether he could legally agree to such a thing, as the death row phenomenon might have contributed to his decision.
+As of 2005, arguments about the death row phenomenon have never been successful in avoiding the death penalty for any person in the United States.
+When serial killer Michael Bruce Ross agreed to be executed in 2005, his decision caused controversy over whether he could legally agree to such a thing, as the death row phenomenon might have contributed to his decision.

-The Supreme Court of Canada cited the death row phenomenon, along with a few other concerns about execution, to declare the risk of a prisoner being executed after extradition to another country to be a breach of fundamental justice—a legal right under Section 7 of the Canadian Charter of Rights and Freedoms in the Constitution of Canada.
-The case was United States v.
-Burns (2001).
-Earlier, in 1991, some Supreme Court justices had, in Kindler v.
-Canada (Minister of Justice), expressed skepticism about the legal argument regarding the phenomenon, writing that the stress was not as severe a punishment as the execution itself, and writing that the prisoners themselves choose to appeal their sentences, thus being responsible for the prolonged stay on death row.
-In Burns, however, the Court acknowledged that the mere process of execution, including making sure that the sentence is carried out justly, "seems inevitably to provide lengthy delays, and the associated psychological trauma.
-This cast doubt on whether the risk of execution after extradition, as a whole, could be compatible with the principles of fundamental justice.

-In Jamaica, in the case Pratt v Attorney General for Jamaica, the death penalty was overturned for two prisoners by the Judicial Committee of the Privy Council, who had made reference to the death row phenomenon.
-The judges opined that the prisoners had been on death row for too long, and too many appeals were allowed to the prisoners, who were forced by instinct to attempt to appeal and were thus confined to death row for too long.

-United States Supreme Court Justices opposing the death penalty, such as Justice Stevens and Justice Breyer, have at multiple times argued in their dissents that the delay and waiting on death row was a factor making capital punishment unconstitutional as a cruel and unusual punishment.
-Their views were rejected by concurring opinions from more conservative justices such as Justice Scalia and Justice Thomas, who said that this long delay was caused by the convicts themselves because of their repeated appeals and by Justices opposed to the death penalty.
+United States Supreme Court Justices opposing the death penalty, such as John Paul Stevens and Stephen Breyer, have at multiple times argued in their dissents that the delay and waiting on death row was a factor making capital punishment unconstitutional as a cruel and unusual punishment.
+Their views were rejected by concurring opinions from more conservative justices such as Antonin Scalia and Clarence Thomas, who said that this long delay was caused by the convicts themselves because of their repeated appeals and by Justices opposed to the death penalty.